partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Puppy: *Wan!
 Wan!*

 Momo: UWAAAA!
-KAWAIII!!!!
+SO CUUUUTE!!!!
 A PUPPYYYYY!!!!

 Momo: PAPA!!
 A PUPPYYYYY!

 Puppy: *Wan!*

 Mama: Ahh!
 A puppy!
-And what a cutey!
+And what a cutie!

 Papa: Hahaha, well, it has been quite a while since our old dog, Captain, passed away, hasn't it?

 Mama: Momo-chan, won't you give our new family member a name?

-Momo: Uhu, kawaii!!!
+Momo: Uhu, so cute!!!
 A name...
 What should it be...

 Papa: What name will you choose for the puppy?
 Use the D pad, A button, B button erases. (you get the drill)

 (Doggie's name here.
 I'm gonna call him.....
-Barley!)
+Barkley!)

-Papa: Barley.
+Papa: Barkley.
 (Yes/No)

-Momo: Barley, your name is Barley.
+Momo: Barkley, your name is Barkley.
 Got it?

-Barley: *Wan wan!*
+Barkley: *Wan wan!*

-Momo: Barley!
-Barley!
+Momo: Barkley!
+Barkley!
 Kawwwwaiii!

 Momo: Such big ears!
 Hehe, looks like you could fly through the air.